Likelihood analysis of the flavour anomalies and $g-2$ in the general two Higgs doublet model: Observables

 where we have obtained the NP leptonic contributions by integrating the heavy quark effective theory (HQET) amplitudes of the scalar type operators from \cite{Murgui:2019czp, Tanaka:2012nw}.

 The $B_{c}$ meson lifetime has contributions from the SM, given by $\tau_{B_{c}}^{\mathrm{SM}}=0.52_{-0.12}^{+0.18}$ ps~\cite{Beneke:1996xe}, and the GTHDM, which can be written as

 where the -1 term accounts for the subtraction of the SM contribution.
-By using the lifetime of the $B_c$ meson as the constraining observable, we can compare it to the current experimental measurement of $\tau_{B_{c}}=0.510\pm0.009$(ps) \cite{Zyla:2020zbs}, instead of using the theoretical limits on the branching ratio $\mathrm{BR}(B_{c}\rightarrow\tau\bar{\nu})$, which are reported to be either 10$\%$~\cite{Akeroyd:2017mhr} and 30$\%$~\cite{Alonso:2016oyd}.
+By using the lifetime of the $B_c$ meson as the constraining observable, we can compare it to the current experimental measurement of $\tau_{B_{c}}=0.510\pm0.009$(ps) \cite{Zyla:2020zbs}, instead of using the theoretical limits on the branching ratio $\mathrm{BR}(B_{c}\rightarrow\tau\bar{\nu})$, which are reported to be either 10$\%$~\cite{Akeroyd:2017mhr} and 30$\%$~\cite{Alonso:2016oyd} \footnote{In \cite{Blanke:2018yud} it was found that values even as large as 60$\%$ could not be excluded, in agreement with a recent calculation of the SM prediction \cite{Aebischer:2021eio,Aebischer:2021ilm}.}.

 Another related measurement, $B_{c}^{+}\to J/\psi\tau^{+}{\nu}_{\tau}$, has been reported by LHCb \cite{Aaij:2017tyk} and also hints to disagreement with the SM.
 However the errors are too large at present to reach a definitive conclusion, with $\mathcal{R}(J/\psi)=0.71\pm0.17\pm0.18$.
 In addition it has been claimed that the hadronic uncertainties are not at the same level as for the observables related to $\overline{B}\rightarrow D^{*}$ transitions \cite{Murgui:2019czp}, so we do not include it in our fit.